Position Title: Program Intern

 Supervision: Intern supervised by clinically-trained Mentee Intake Program Coordinator

-Candidate search timeline: Applications will be reviewed starting 2/4/22 for an expected hire date of June 1, 2022.
+Candidate search timeline: Applications will be reviewed on a rolling basis for an expected hire date of June 1, 2022.
 Start date is flexible based on the candidate hired

 Silver Lining Mentoring offers four core services to young people impacted by the child welfare system.
 The three services offered in the greater Boston region include: Community Based Mentoring, which provides one-to-one volunteer mentorships to youth ages 7+; Learn and Earn, a life skills curriculum accompanied by a one-to-one volunteer mentorship available to young people ages 16+; and Transition Age Youth Services (TAY), which provides life skills development and leadership opportunities to help young adults navigate their independent living goals.